julianaalma/Root-fungal-microbiota-of-non-mycorrhizal-plants-and-plant-P-nutrition-/README.md

 Each folder contains the scripts needed to reprodice the figures.
 Librarues need to be installed and the workid directory has to be adjusted.

+All sequencing data are deposited at the NCBI database under accession PRJNA1141433 (Illumina Miseq)